abinit/abinit/doc/tutorial/tdepes.md

     | 43x43x43 |  2024  | 0.1447 | 0.0572 | -0.2650 | 0.1821 | -0.1592 | 0.0297 |

-As you can see the limiting factor for the convergence study is the convergence of the LUMO band at Γ. This band is not the lowest in energy (the convergence of the LUMO band at Γ. This band is not the lowest in energy (the lowest is on the line between Γ and X) and therefore this band is rather unstable.
+As you can see the limiting factor for the convergence study is the convergence of the LUMO band at $\Gamma$.
+This band is not the lowest in energy (the lowest is on the line between $\Gamma$ and X) and therefore this band is rather unstable.
 This can also be seen by the fact that it has a large electronic broadening, meaning that this state will decay quickly into another state.